 Indeed, you’ll need to advertise the cabin on the market to get bookings.
 Think of the different ways you can promote it.
 Do you plan to have your own website for your cabin or go through online travel agencies?

 Now we’ve covered pretty much everything, there’s just one thing left: the inside of the cabin.
-The interior is the selling point and the true experience.
+The interior is also the selling point and true experience.
 After all, it’s where guests will be spending their whole time!
 So what kind of amenities would you like to include in your vacation rental cabin?